-1 Introduction
+1. Introduction

-1.1 Background
+1.1.
+Background

 Since the Shanghai Stock Exchange was formally established in 1990, China's stock market has gone through a development journey of 27 years.
-Whereas it is now still of no high level of normalization in terms of supervision or institution, and with a strong volatility.
-The unstable stock market, unscientific investments and occasional event of malignant investment make the whole market full of highrisk, and propose sever challenges to institutions and individuals (Zhang, Luo and Tang, 2012).
-Many foreign institutional investors approved by the CSRC (China Securities Regulatory Commission) have joined the ranks of investors.
+Whereas it is now still of no high level of normalisation in terms of supervision or institution, and with a strong volatility.
+The unstable stock market, unscientific investments and occasional event of malignant investment make the whole market full of high-risk, and propose several challenges to institutions and individuals [1].
+Many foreign institutional investors approved by the CSRC (China Securities Regulatory Commission) have joined scribe the financial data objectively [3].
+Financial time series data the ranks of investors.
 Owing to the uncertainty and high-speed international capital flows, the environment of financing and investments has become increasingly complicated.
-China's securities market is experiencing a period of both opportunities and risks (Fang, 2010).
+China's securities market is experiencing a period of both opportunities and risks [2].
 In this case, an accurate description of how the stock price fluctuates and how to determine the future rate of return of the stock market has become a hot issue in the academia and the investment community.
 Therefore, the study of volatility has significant theoretical significance and applicable value.

 Traditional econometric model (such as regression analysis and time series analysis) generally assume that the variance remains unchanged in explaining the volatility of stock market return.
-While a large number of empirical studies show that such an assumption is not comprehensive, which cannot accurately describe the financial data objectively (Xu and Chen, 2010).
-Financial time series data have unstable characteristics, greater volatilities will gather in the same period of time, and small fluctuations will gather in another period of time, this is the volatility clustering phenomenon (Mandelbrot, 1963).
+While a large number of empirical studies show that such an assumption is not comprehensive, which cannot accurately dehave unstable characteristics, greater volatilities will gather in the same period of time, and small fluctuations will gather in another period of time, this is the volatility clustering phenomenon [4].
 For time series with characteristics of 'sharp peak', 'fat tail' and volatility clustering, apparently the homoscedasticity assumption is not satisfied.
-According to Liu and Morley (2009), using traditional econometric models to conduct modelling, often would result in very serious deviation.
+According to Liu and Morley [5], using traditional econometric models to conduct modelling, often would result in very serious deviation.
 To improve the accuracy of prediction model, economic scholars had conducted extensive to improve the traditional econometric models.
 In 1982, American economist, Professor Engle first proposed the ARCH (Auto-Regressive Conditional Heteroskedastic) model to modelling variance.
 ARCH model subverts the traditional way of thinking, and denies the linear hypothesis of the relation between risk and returns.
 This model uses the changing variance to establish a function which is related to the past volatilities, and it better characterises the financial data with features of 'sharp peak' and 'fat tail'.
 Moreover, it provides a powerful research tool for the heteroscedasticity problem, thus since it was put forward, it is much favoured by scholars.
 However, people gradually found that when using the ARCH model in modelling some time series, it requires a large order q to better estimate conditional heteroscedasticity.
-Hence, Bollerslev (1986) introduced lag phase to conditional variance on basis of the ARCH model, and got the generalised ARCH model, namely GARCH (generalised autoregressive conditional heteroscedasticity) model.
+Hence, Bollerslev [6] introduced lag phase to conditional variance on basis of the ARCH model, and got the generalised ARCH model, namely GARCH (generalised autoregressive conditional heteroscedasticity) model.
 Thereafter, a number of scholars expanded various models similar with GARCH model, such as IGARCH, EGARCH, GARCH-M and VGARCH, forming a GARCH model family.